amolnarfenton/Ruby/PLP4.md

   code
 end while conditional
 ```
 The second loop I am going to look at is the until loop.
-Unlike the while look the until look is executed when the condition is false. in general the code looks like this:
+Unlike the while look the until loop is executed when the condition is false. in general the code looks like this:
 ```
 until conditional [do]
   code
 end
 ```
-Another was to execute a until loop is like this:
+Another way to execute a until loop is like this:

 ```
 code until conditional